 Comment from Rebus:

-The little painting to the right was the third in a series Rea did in 1983 to amuse his mischievous girlfriend, Tana.
-In each of them I got killed off in a different way.
-She told Rea I was a chump and deserved it.
+The little painting to the right was the third in a series Rea did in 1983, ostensibly to amuse his mischievous girlfriend, Tana.
+In each of them I was killed me off in a different way.
+She told Rea I was a chump, so I deserved it.

-In 1997, feeling challenged by F. Scott Fitzgerald's "The Crack-Up," Rea first attempted to write an account of his departure from the Biograph.
-As it required laying bare some of his troubles with what he calls "melancholia," it wasn't such an easy project to execute.
-This version of the story was assembled in 2007 and edited in 2023.
+Fourteen years later, feeling challenged by F. Scott Fitzgerald's "The Crack-Up," Rea first attempted to write an account of his departure from the Biograph.
+Since it required revealing some of his troubles with what he called "melancholia," it wasn't such an easy project to execute.
+Eventually, this version of the story was assembled in 2007 and then edited in 2023.

-When one divines the presence of a specific person in connection with some unexplained occurrence, without any tangible evidence of their involvement, what real trust should one put in such raw instinct?
+When one senses the presence of a specific person in association with some unexplained occurrence, without any tangible evidence of their involvement, what real trust should one put in such raw instinct?

 How much of a hunch is a flash of extraordinary perception?
 How much is imagination?

-My grandmother had told me a thousand times to never go against a hunch.
-Had I have discussed it with her she would have said a clear message from what she would have called my “inner voice” should always trump all else.
+My wise grandmother had told me a thousand times to never go against a hunch.
+Had I have discussed it with her I'm pretty sure she'd have said a clear message from what she would have called my “inner voice” should always override all else.

 Instead of seeking her counsel I asked only myself: “Why would that person call me, to hang on the line and say nothing?”
 It made no sense.
-So, I tried to study the hunch, to examine its basis.
+So, I opted to study the hunch ... to examine it.

-As I walked toward the closest bar, the Village, I was already caught in an undertow that would eventually carry my spirit far away from everything that had mattered to me.
+As I walked toward the closest bar, the Village, I didn't suspect that I was already caught in an undertow that would eventually carry my spirit far away from so much of what had mattered to me for 10 years.

-After a haphazard year-and-a-half of one-night stands and such, following the break-up of my ten-year marriage, at this same time I had a new girlfriend.
+After a haphazard year-and-a-half of one-night stands and such, following the break-up of my marriage, had a new girlfriend.
 Tana was long-legged and sarcastic; she could be very distracting.
 She was a fine art major who waitressed part-time at one of the strip’s busiest saloons, the Jade Elephant.
-My apartment was just two blocks from there and she stayed over at my place about half the time, so she knew about the calls.
+My apartment was just two blocks from there.

-A few months later my nose was broken in a basketball game, and by pure coincidence I saw my grandmother on a stretcher at the hospital while I was there.
-Feeling weak, she had checked herself in.
-Nana died before dawn: March 5, 1982.
+A few months later my nose was broken during a basketball game, and by pure coincidence I saw my grandmother on a stretcher at the hospital, while I was there.
+Feeling weak, she said she had checked herself in.

 If someone had told me I was sinking deeper and deeper into a major depression, well, I would have laughed it off -- I was too cocky to be depressed.
-In my view, then, depression was an affliction of people who were bored.
-It never occurred to me that pure confidence was leaking out of my psyche, spilling away forever.
+In my view, then, depression was an affliction for people who were bored.

 Part